García, Alvarez help Astros oust Red Sox, reach World Series

 Catcher Martín Maldonado made the defensive play of the game on a strikeout-throwout double play to end the seventh with Houston ahead 2-0.

 Boston’s best shot to score came in the seventh.
-They had runners at first and third with one out in after a single by Alex Verdugo.
-But Kendall Graveman struck out pinch-hitter Travis Shaw and Maldonado made a perfect throw to Carlos Correa, who was covering second, to beat Verdugo there and end the inning.
+The wild-card Red Sox had runners at first and third with one out in after a single by Alex Verdugo.
+But Kendall Graveman struck out pinch-hitter Travis Shaw and Maldonado made a perfect throw to Correa, who was covering second, to beat Verdugo there and end the inning.

 Maldonado beat his chest with glee as Graveman and Correa both pumped their fists in celebration to roars from the crowd of 42,718.